bonomani/devmon/docs/TEMPLATES.md

 Inside the `templates` folder, there are subfolders for each vendor-model, like `Cisco 2950` or `Cisco 3750`.
-The names of these subfolders don't matter because each one must have a 'specs' file that specifies the template
+The names of these subfolders don't matter because each one must have a `specs` file that specifies the template

 Note: If you have multiple servers, it's best to keep only one copy of your templates folder, preferably on your main server.
 Remove any extra template